 Skagens Museum – The legacy of the artists

-Around 1900, the colony’s influence on Danish art had started to fade, but in 1908 Skagens Museum was founded in Brøndum’s dining room by the artists Michael Ancher, P.S.
-Krøyer, and Laurits Tuxen, as well as hotel proprietor Degn Brøndum and pharmacist Victor Chr.
+Around 1900, the colony’s influence on Danish art had started to fade, but in 1908 Skagens Museum was founded in Brøndum’s dining room by the artists Michael Ancher, Peder Severin Krøyer, and Laurits Tuxen, as well as hotel proprietor Degn Brøndum and pharmacist Victor Chr.
 Klæbel.
-By the time the museum building was completed in 1928, the collection consisted of 325 works, and with the fusion with Michael and Anna Ancher’s House and Drachmann’s House in 2014, the collection now total almost 11,000 works.
+By the time the museum building was completed in 1928, the collection consisted of 325 works, and with the merger with the two historic house museums Anchers Hus and Drachmanns Hus in 2014, the collection now total almost 11,000 works.
 A selection of these works are on display at Skagens Museum.